CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 | Total inhibitory $\overline{g}_i$ | 100 nS | 1.0 |
 | Nominal excitatory per synapse | 1 nS | 0.01 |

-## Channel zoo
+## Other channels

-* all the other channel types and plots for each, and key discussion of issue of stability over time.

-[[neuron channels]] has all the details.
+See the page on [[neuron channels]] for more details about the biological properties of the excitatory and inhibitory channels, and a number of other channel types that further modify the dynamics of neurons in functionally important ways.
+The most important of these additional channels are [[adaptation]] channels that cause the neuron to reduce its firing over time in response to sustained excitatory input, and the synergistic effects of [[neuron channels#NMDA]] and [[neuron channels#GABA-B]] channels that work together to support [[stable activation]] states which are critical for learning.

 ## Additional details

-There are a number of optional in-depth pages providing more details about biological and computational neurons.
+There are several additional in-depth pages providing more details about biological and computational neurons:

+* [[Neuron sim]]: provides an interactive exploration of the full set of [[Axon]] neuron equations responding to a simple pulse of excitation.

+* [[Detector model]]: describes the high-level conceptual model of a neuron as a detector, including a simulation thereof.

 * [[Neuron electrophysiology]]: more detailed description of the electrophysiology of the neuron, and how the underlying concentration gradients of ions give rise to the electrical integration properties of the neuron.

 * [[Neuron input scaling]]: details on how excitatory and other neural inputs are computed and scaled across multiple different input projections.

-* [[Neuron equilibrium potential]]: shows how to derive the _equilibrium_ (steady-state) $Vm$ equation, which clearly exhibits the relative tug-of-war dynamic.
+* [[Neuron equilibrium potential]]: shows how to derive the _equilibrium_ (steady-state) $V_m$ equation, which clearly exhibits the relative tug-of-war dynamic.

 * [[Neuron bayesian|Neuron as a Bayesian optimal detector]]: shows how the equilibrium membrane potential represents a Bayesian optimal way of integrating the different inputs to the neuron.